infirms/dotfiles/README.md

-Configuration files that I constantly lose or use frequently
+Configuration files that I constantly lose or use